 The UGPD group facilitates literature searching for review authors.
-Usually, the Trials Search Coordinator (TSC) will devise a search strategy with authors during the development of a review's protocol.
-For each review a search strategy is produced based on relevant clinical terms agreed by the author and the Trials Search Co-ordinator.
+Usually, the Cochrane information specialist (CIS) will devise a search strategy with authors during the development of a review's protocol.
+For each review a search strategy is produced based on relevant clinical terms agreed by the author and the CIS.

 The search strategy is constructed using a combination of Mesh terms and free text terms.
 All reports of randomised controlled trials identified whilst searching will be added to the Group's Specialised Register.

-During the development of the review, the TSC executes the search on the following databases,
+During the development of the review, the CIS executes the search on the following databases,

 - UGPD Specialist register of clinical trials